 There are 30 samples of cooked food viz.
 Rice, Pulse; Vegetables have been picked from 10 Primary and Upper Primary schools.
-The reports have been found below the prescribed norms.
+The reports are still awaited.

 2.13.7 Steps taken to ensure implementation of guidelines issued with regards to quality of food.